-It’s been 10 years since Harry Potter and the Deathly Hallows was published – 10 years since the final Harry Potter novel was released for millions to read.
-I remember exactly where I was when I started flicking through the first chapter – sat in the car park of a local supermarket, not long before 1 in the morning, after staying up all night for the midnight release.
-And I continued to read through the night.
+It’s been 10 years since Harry Potter and the Deathly Hallows was published.
+How mental is that?
+I actually remember where I was when I started flicking through the first chapter of the book – sat in the car park of a local supermarket, not long after midnight.
+I continued to read through the night.
 As you can imagine, I was not fit for school the next day.

-I grew up with these books AND the movies, so this fandom has been a part of my life for a very long time.
-The world of Harry Potter is something I geek out about more than anything else because I have LIVED in this world.
+I kind of grew up with the books and the movies simultaneously, so this fandom has been a big part of my life for a very long time.
+The world of Harry Potter is something I geek out about more than anything else because I have lived in that world.

 Obviously I mean that metaphorically, although I wish I didn’t – I would have loved nothing more than to receive my letter to Hogwarts, just like every other Witch and Wizard.
 Unfortunately my Hogwarts days are WAY behind me now, because I am super old, but there is still a way you can walk in the footsteps of Harry, Ron and Hermione.

 Thanks to the magic of cinema, there are locations all around London that allow you to experience the world of Harry Potter, so here are all the places that appear in every movie – from Philosophers Stone to Deathly Hallows.
 And don’t forget to save the map below.

 One of Harry’s first experiences with magic is at London Zoo in The Philosopher’s Stone.
-He goes there for Dudleys birthday and ends up accidentally trapping him in one of the enclosures, releasing a snake simultaneously.
+He goes there for Dudley’s birthday, and ends up accidentally trapping his cousin in one of the enclosures, releasing a unusually friendly snake.

-Whilst Harry Potter is fictional, London Zoo in Regents Park is very real and was actually used as a set in the first movie.
-The Burmese Python is long gone, but the enclosure is still there, with a plaque that commemorates the scene. (source)
+In real life, London Zoo is in Regents Park.
+It was used as a set in the first movie, and whilst the Burmese Python is long gone now, the enclosure is still there – with a plaque that commemorates the scene.

-Harry’s first stop down Diagon Alley was Gringotts bank – the goblin manned fortress where wizards and witches can store all their money and precious possessions.
+Harry’s first stop down Diagon Alley is Gringotts bank – the Goblin manned fortress where wizards and witches store all their money and precious possessions.

-The interior of the bank from Philosophers Stone was shot inside Australia House.
-Unfortunately, this place isn’t usually open to the public, but if you catch the security guard on a good day, he may let you peek inside. (source)
+The interior of the bank used in The Philosopher’s Stone was shot inside Australia House in London.
+Unfortunately, this building isn’t generally open to the public, but if you catch the security guard on a good day, he might let you peek inside.

 Kings Cross Station

-Annoyingly, the real platforms 9 and 10 are seperated with train tracks, which meant platforms 4 and 5 were renamed and used instead for filming purposes.
-Now a days there’s a luggage cart there, disappearing into the wall, where you can take pictures and pose. (source)
+In real life, platforms 9 and 10 are separated with train tracks, which meant platforms 4 and 5 were renamed and used instead for filming purposes.

 St Pancreas Station